-Vacancy: District 22.-1.
+Nay: Dahm.--1.

-Having been duly elected by the majority of the members of the Senate, Senator Treat was declared the President Pro Tempore of the Senate for the Fifty-eighth Legislature.
+Having been duly elected by the majority of the members of the Senate, President Pro Tempore Greg Treat was declared the President Pro Tempore of the Senate for the Fiftyninth Legislature.

-Senator David moved that the President appoint a committee to escort President Pro Tempore Treat to the President's desk.
+Senator McCortney moved that the President appoint a committee to escort President Pro Tempore Treat to the President's desk.

-The motion was declared adopted and the President appointed Senators Allen and Simpson as the committee.
+The motion was declared adopted and the President appointed Senators Daniels, Montgomery and Pugh as the committee.

-Lieutenant Governor Pinnell, on behalf of the Senate, congratulated President Pro Tempore Treat and handed the gavel to the President Pro Tempore.
+President Pinnell, on behalf of the Senate, congratulated President Pro Tempore Treat and handed him the gavel.